ibm-cloud-docs/vmwaresolutions/vsphere/vs_vsphereclusteroverview.md

 {: #vs_vsphereclusteroverview-specs-storage}

 User-customized storage for vSAN configuration when the VMware vSAN component is selected:
-* Storage disk options of 960 GB SSD SED, 1.9 TB SSD SED, or 3.8 TB SSD SED
+* Storage disk options - 960 GB SSD SED, 1.9 TB SSD SED, 3.8 TB SSD SED, or 7.68 TB SSD SED.
-* Disk quantity options of 2, 4, 6, 8, or 10
+* Disk quantity options - 2, 4, 6, 8, or 10.

   Additionally, two cache disks of 960 GB are also ordered per host.

   3.8 TB SSD (Solid-State Disk) drives are supported when they are made generally available in a data center.
   {:note}
-* High Performance with Intel Optane option.
-This option provides two extra capacity disk bays and it depends on the CPU model.
+* High Performance with Intel Optane - this option provides two extra capacity disk bays for a total of ten capacity disks.
+It's available only for vSphere 6 instances, and for Skylake and dual-processor Cascade Lake CPU models.

 ## Technical specifications for vSphere cluster expansion nodes
 {: #vs_vsphereclusteroverview-expansion-node-specs}